Course Enrolment

 Extra Courses

 Extra courses appear on a student's academic record with a final course mark and are noted as "EXT".
-Extra courses do not count for degree credit and are not included in calculating a student's Grade Point Average.
-However, Extra courses may count in other respects, such as to satisfy program requirements or Breadth Requirements.
+Extra courses do not count for degree credit and are not included in calculating a student's Grade Point Average, however, they may count toward prerequisite requirements, program requirements, and Breadth Requirements for HBA, HBSc, or BCom degree requirements.

-Students requesting to repeat a course must do so at their College Registrar’s Office, where they will receive appropriate advising and will be enrolled in the course, provided there is space available, only after other degree students have had an opportunity to enrol.
+Students requesting to repeat a passed course must do so at their College Registrar’s Office, where they will receive appropriate advising and will be enrolled in the course, provided there is space available; degree students will be enrolled as of the first day of the general enrolment period and non-degree students will be enrolled as of the first day of enrolment for non-degree students.
+(See General Course Enrolment Period of the Course Enrolment page)

 Second Attempt for Credit